CandyboxDAO/candy-subgraph/README.md

 graph auth  --studio ${your-key}
 ```

-If you are deploying one of the official Juicebox subgraphs:
+If you are deploying one of the official Candybox subgraphs:

 ```bash
 yarn deploy:${network}